How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 The Guided Bus Tour is included with admission!

-4. Go City San Diego (Most Popular Sightseeing Pass)
+4. Go City San Diego: Most Popular Tourist Pass

-A Go City San Diego pass can save you money by bundling the San Diego Zoo with other top attractions.
-It’s a digital pass on your phone that the attendant at the entry turnstiles scans for entry.
+A Go City San Diego pass will save you money by bundling the San Diego Zoo with other top attractions.
+It’s a digital pass on your phone that the attendant at the entry turnstiles scans to let you in.
 No reservations are needed.

 To include the Zoo, you must choose one of these two Go City passes: